JAX JACOBSEN

 I’m sceptical.

+If the work is not fulfilling, you’ll miss journalism.
+A lot.
 If you find something you can really sink your teeth into, then that’s thrilling.
 You have a reason to go to work and a reason to roll up your sleeves.
 If it’s not, it’s can feel like drudgery, and can make you look back with severely pinkified lenses at your old life and career.
 I suppose this is true of most situations.
 I just didn’t anticipate feeling it so acutely while in comms.

+There is a gender difference.
 I know, I know.
 You all think I’m an angry, out-of-control feminist.
 I’m comfortable with it.

 But what I’ve found is that employers and bosses look at men and women in the workplace very differently.
 Sure, you might have an enlightened boss/workplace.
 But unconscious bias is a thing.